tdewolff/canvas/README.md

 p.Rotate(rot, x, y float64)  // with the rotation rot in degrees, around point (x,y)

-p.Flatten()                                            // flatten Bézier and arc commands to straight lines p.Smoothen()                                           // treat path as a polygon and smoothen it by cubic beziers p.Stroke(width float64, capper Capper, joiner Joiner)  // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d ...float64)                                   // create dashed path with lengths d which are alternating the dash and the space
+p.Flatten()                                            // flatten Bézier and arc commands to straight lines p.Smoothen()                                           // treat path as a polygon and smoothen it by cubic Béziers p.Stroke(width float64, capper Capper, joiner Joiner)  // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d ...float64)                                   // create dashed path with lengths d which are alternating the dash and the space